 Oaxaca > San Cristóbal de las Casas

 12 hours night bus.
-Sounds exhausting but actually is significantly more relaxed as it sounds.
+It sounds exhausting but actually is significantly more relaxed as it sounds.
 Not only relaxed but it is also very comfortable in the busses of the Mexican bus company ADO.
-Early in the morning we arrived at the bus station of the hip, colorful city in mid of mountains in Chiapas.
+Early in the morning, we arrived at the bus station of the hip, colorful city in mid of mountains in Chiapas.
 Our home for the next days was supposed to be a “rustic” garden house which rather turned out to be a dirty dog’s shed in the garden.
-It became pretty clear that we don’t stay here and reached out to AirBnB claiming a refund.
+It became pretty clear that we don’t stay here and reached out to Airbnb claiming a refund.
 Ten minutes after the first tweet we received a refund and found something very nice for less money.
 So we could start to enjoy our time in San Cristobal.

 You can participate in a great walking tour through the city free of charge.
-Here you will meet many backpackers and other travellers from around the world while getting to see some really cool spots in the city by a local.
-From San Cristobal you can also do day tours to Palenque and Maya tribes close by.
+Here you will meet many backpackers and other travelers from around the world while getting to see some really cool spots in the city by a local.
+From San Cristobal, you can also do day tours to Palenque and Maya tribes close by.
 Just try and feel the city vibe, you will love it.

 San Cristóbal de las Casas > Cancún > Isla Holbox

 The Caribbean is calling.
 To reach the tiny island at the Yucatan peninsula you need to travel across the country.
-Sitting again for 12 hours straight in the bus wasn’t what we were eager to do, so we checked the flights.
+Sitting again for 12 hours straight on the bus wasn’t what we were eager to do, so we checked the flights.
 Luckily, we found extremely cheap flights for around $30 and landed after 45 minutes in Cancun.
 From here we took a bus to Chiquila and took jumped here on the ferry to Isla Holbox, Mexicos hidden gem.

 Tip: Don’t forget to have at least a handful of tacos at “Taco Gordos”.
 And don’t forget to rent bikes.